MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 newly created world.
-* On Playstation 4/5 for runs in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification you should clip the entire run using the console's clipping feature, and keep the entire raw video saved in your console, as we may ask you for further proof.
+* On Playstation 4/5 for runs in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification, you should clip the entire run using the console's clipping feature and keep the entire raw video saved in your console, as we may ask you for further proof.
 Once the run is verified, you may delete the video.
-This doesn't apply for runs over an hour long (Max clip length)
+This doesn't apply for runs over an hour long (max clip length).
-* On windows for runs in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification the following script MUST be ran at the START or END of a run in the same video in a new powershell window:
+* On Windows for runs in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification, the following script MUST be run at the START or END of a run in the same video in a new PowerShell window:

 ```pwsh
 param (